pln-fing-udelar/pghumor-clasificahumor/README.md

 ## Tweet data

-You need a data to mess with.
+You need data to mess with.
 There's [a dump with the downloaded tweets in the HUMOR repo](https://github.com/pln-fing-udelar/humor/blob/master/extraction/dump-tweets-without-votes.sql).

 First, create a database with the options `DEFAULT CHARSET utf8mb4 COLLATE utf8mb4_unicode_ci`.
 It could be created